carpentries-incubator/workflows-nextflow/_episodes/04-operators.md

 ~~~
 {: .output }

-Finally we can specify a literal value.
+> # Closures
+> In the above example the filter condition is wrapped in curly brackets, instead of round brackets, since it specifies a closure as the operator’s argument.
+This just is a language syntax-sugar for filter({ it<5})
+{: .callout}

+####  literal value

+Finally if we only want to include elements of a specific value we can specify a literal value.
+In the example below we use the literal value `X` to filter the channel for only those elements containing the value `X`.

 ~~~
-chr_ch = channel
+channel
   .of( 1..22, 'X', 'Y' )
   .filter('X')
   .view()